 Here’s an example…when the transistor is off, and you have one lead of a resistor on the collector and the other lead tied to 12 VDC, the voltage present at the collector with respect to ground will be 12 VDC.
 Bias the transistor and the collector is now at ground potential.
 The output of the open collector has changed states, and this change in state can then be used to trigger the automation/security system, logic system, or energize the coil of a relay.
 “Pull to ground” and “current sink” are other terms used to describe the open collector circuit.
 Take a look at these diagrams of open collector circuits.

 Here are a few useful devices available that have open collector outputs.
 The first is an RF receiver from Linear, the LNDXSR1504/08.
 The ’04 is available with four outputs, and eight outputs with the ’08.
-The second is another RF receiver, this one from GE, the GE8016.
-This unit also has eight outputs.
-The last device with open collector outputs is a doorbell/telephone ring detector from ELK Products, the ELK930.
+The other device with open collector outputs is a doorbell/telephone ring detector from ELK Products, the ELK930.
 The ELK930 can detect signals from two doorbells and one telephone line.
 When using the RF receivers, the bias voltage is applied when a compatible RF transmitter sends its notification or alarm signal.
 The RF transmitter could be from a door/window sensor, panic pendant, or a hand-held transmitter, just to name a few.
 With the ELK930, the bias voltage is applied when the circuits detects a door bell or telephone ring voltage.

 Any questions?
 This will conclude the crash course on open collector outputs for now, and I hope you can utilize the above mentioned products in one of your upcoming projects.